Completing a W-3

 Completing a W-3 is an essential task for small businesses with employees.
-See the following step-by-step instructions for completing and filing a W-3.

-A W-3 form is a summary of your W-2 forms.
-The W-3 and copy A of all W-2s must be mailed to the Social Security Administration no later than the end of February.
+The W-3 and copy A of all W-2s must be mailed to the Social Security Administration no later than the end of February…

-Step-by-Step instructions for filling out the W-3 Form:
+Step-by-Step instructions for completing a W-3 Form:

 - Box a (control number) is optional.
 Usually smaller businesses do not use this box.

-Important: The IRS has revised the 2011 W-3.
+- Check how you pay your employment taxes in box b.
+Most small businesses pay on a Form 941 or Form 944.Important: The IRS has revised the W-3.
 They now require more information in box b.
 They want to know what kind of employer you are.
+According to the IRS W-3 instruction booklet most “for-profit” businesses will check the box “None apply”.

 - Enter the total number of W-2s you are attaching in box c.